royreznik/linear-cli/README.md

    ```
 3. Go to the GitHub repository and create a new release using the tag
 4. The GitHub Action will automatically build and publish the package to PyPI

+#### Option 2: Manual Dispatch

+1. Update the version in `pyproject.toml`
+2. Commit and push your changes
+3. Go to the GitHub repository's Actions tab
+4. Select the "Publish to PyPI" workflow
+5. Click "Run workflow"
+6. Enter the version number (e.g., 0.1.0) and click "Run workflow"
+7. The GitHub Action will build and publish the package to PyPI

 ### PyPI Configuration